 Root canals are a dental procedure that has earned quite the reputation over the years for being invasive, painful, and potentially harmful.
-In reality, how we perform root canals has grown much since the early days of dental intervention.
+Despite this, dental health professionals have made significant advances in improving how they perform root canals.
 Now, the endodontic treatment is a routine procedure that is minimally invasive and usually normally no more painful than regular dental work.

 In the article below, we will look into the different steps that go into a root canal procedure to help educate and familiarize you with the process, and later, where to find local specialists for your own dental care.